UPDATED October, 2023

 It’s important to take good care of yourself while in quarantine or isolation regardless of whether you have symptoms.
 Drinking plenty of fluids, eating well, exercising if possible, and maintaining social ties with friends and family through virtual means can all help your physical and mental well-being.

-If at any time during your COVID-19 illness you have trouble breathing, chest pain, new confusion, inability to wake or stay awake, or bluish lips or face, you should call for medical assistance.
-Use the CDC’s self-checker tool to know when to seek immediate care.
+If at any time during your COVID-19 illness you have trouble breathing, chest pain, new confusion, inability to wake or stay awake, or bluish lips or face, you should call for immediate medical assistance.

 If your symptoms last longer than 10 days, check in with your doctor or the local health department.